 - Press rocks into play dough

 - Use candles or pipe cleaners and craft sticks to create playdough birthday cakes

-- Press craft sticks into play dough to make a STEM building set
+- Press craft sticks into play dough to make a STEM fine motor building set